pbeukema/LabHacks/readme.md

 * Save your figures in svg, or eps. pngs do not scale well.

 ##  Statistical Analysis
+* Start [here](http://students.brown.edu/seeing-theory/): Make sure that all of the concepts on this page are transparent to you.

 * Learn to love Bayesian statistics, if you don't already.
 [This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.